usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 	.. note:: When you publish an image to VMware, the result will be a template and not a virtual machine.

+	.. note:: When you publish an image to OpenShift Online, you need to configure your deployment before running it.
+Go to you OpenShift Online platform, Applications tab then Deployments.
+Select your deployment, and go to Actions -> Edit YAML.
+In the section ``spec - containers - image``, add the following lines:

+ 		``command:``
+			``- 'yes'``
+		Your image is now ready to be run.

 	.. warning:: If your Fujitsu K5 publish failed, there may be data published to cloud, incurring costs, even if not visible on your cloud account.
 You should run a cleanup manually.
 Refer to Chapter 2.7 Object storage of the `FUJITSU Cloud Service K5 IaaS API Reference (Foundation Service) guide <https://k5-doc.jp-east-1.paas.cloud.global.fujitsu.com/doc/en/iaas/document/k5-iaas-api-reference-foundation-service.pdf>`_

 .. _publish-win-to-rh: